Atm85/AfterLife/README.md

 # Important!

-If running this plugin from source, you will need the <a href="https://poggit.pmmp.io/p/DEvirion">DEvirion</a> plugin and the virion library
-<a href="https://poggit.pmmp.io/ci/Atomization/gui/gui">gui library</a> **ONLY** if you wish to use forms as the method to display stats;
+If running this plugin from source, you will need the <a href="https://poggit.pmmp.io/p/DEvirion">DEvirion</a> plugin and the <a href="https://poggit.pmmp.io/ci/Atomization/gui/gui">gui library</a> **ONLY** if you wish to use forms as the method to display stats;
 **AND** you will need <a href="https://poggit.pmmp.io/ci/poggit/libasynql/libasynql">libasynql</a> if you wish to sync data across all your servers!

 # AfterLife Features